Frederick Douglass: Prophet of Freedom: Film adaptation

 In April 2019, it was reported that a feature film adaptation of the book was being produced by Barack Obama and Michelle Obama in partnership with Netflix.
-As of 2022, however, no further developments had been reported.
+In 2023 it was reported that Regina King will direct the film, with a script by Kemp Powers.

 In 2022, Frederick Douglass: In Five Speeches, a documentary film based on the book, was released by HBO on various streaming platforms.